macababbadcherry/Learning-SQL/README.md

 # III.
 Joining Data in SQL (PostgreSQL)

-## A. Introducing Inner Joins
 **Joining data**.
 Joining  is an essential skill which enables us to draw information from separate tables together into a single, meaningful set of results.

+## A. Introducing Inner Joins
-- `INNER JOIN`.
-Looks for records in both tables which match on a given field.
+ **`INNER JOIN`.** Looks for records in both tables which match on a given field.
+  a.  `ON`
-  a. `USING`.
+  b. `USING`.
 When joining on two identical column names, we can employ the USING command followed by the shared column name in parentheses.
 Here, since the join field is named "country" in both tables, we can use USING.

 Syntax Example:
 SELECT name, e.year, fertility_rate, unemployment_rate